KhouryFinance/mortgage-quant/README.md

-This equation allows lenders to check the viability of a mortgage; what a stream of mortgage payments will eventually return over time, and to show the investor whether the price they're paying is above or below expected value.
+This equation allows lenders to check the viability of a mortgage; what a stream of mortgage payments will eventually return over time, and to show the investor whether the price they're paying is above or below expected value, taking into account the time value of money.

-In simple terms, the present value of an annuity is the value of a continuous stream of payments over a future period of time in today's dollars.

-Given a monthly payment, an interest rate, and the number of payments to be made, the present value of an annuity will output your total loan amount.
+It outputs the maximum loan amount that would be viable given the future stream of payments:

-Example:
+### Example:

 const payment = 3265.93;